-Our educational system faces an ever changing landscape.
-Schools need to adapt and continue to meet these changes head on to create meaningful learning opportunities to students and support for the staff.
+Our educational system faces an ever-changing landscape.
+Schools need to adapt and continue to meet these changes head-on to create meaningful learning opportunities for students and support for the staff.
 A Ph.D. or Ed.D. in Educational Leadership prepares educators for teaching positions and research, as well as leadership roles in schools and in some cases, businesses, non-profits, and the military.
-Many of these programs can lead to a Superintendent certification.
+Many of these programs can lead to a superintendent certification.

-What is the Difference Between a Ph.D. and an Ed.D.?
+What Is the Difference Between a Ph.D. vs. an Ed.D.?

 We’ve compiled a list of schools that offer a Doctoral program in Educational Leadership.
 Keep in mind that since this is a program common for working professionals, there is likely a program close to you in your state.
 We ranked the top 16 schools.
 We used tuition cost (lowest is best) and enrollment (highest is best) to rank the schools.
-Take a look at our rankings of the best schools that offer a Doctoral program in Educational Leadership below
+Take a look at our rankings of the best schools that offer Ph.D. in Educational Leadership programs below.

 Best 16 Schools Offering a Doctoral Program in Educational Leadership

 The Ph.D. in Educational Leadership program at the University of Pennsylvania Graduate School of Education is made for working professionals.
 Students meet on campus one weekend a month as well as for one week during the summer.
 The rest of the program is online through collaborative platforms that are interactive.
 Participants come from private, public, rural, suburban, and urban environments, allowing everyone to learn from one another.

 The University of Missouri offers a Doctor of Education (Ed.D) in Educational Leadership in an innovative state-wide program.
 This means that the program is delivered at locations throughout the state, allowing educational leaders to keep their current positions while studying in the program.
 The four partner locations include Missouri State University, Northwest Missouri State University, Southeast Missouri State University, and University of Central Missouri.